 The foundation of any worker coop is the solidarity of the members to one another and their commitment to the enterprise.
 Thus the first step in building your co-op is to develop and clarify the vision for the co-op’s future and how it relates to the needs and goals of the members.

 The solidarity between the members must be reinforced by the organization and operations of the enterprise.
-This must be achieved by first recognizing the members’ common interests and then by addressing the special interest of any particular member in a way the still supports those common interests.
+This must be achieved by first recognizing the members’ common interests and then by addressing the special interest of any particular member in a way that still supports those common interests.
 For example some members may need flexible work hours to meet schooling or family obligations.
 While providing this to the member, the co-op must still ensure that the staffing requirements needed to succeed and provide excellent service to its customers are met.

 A key element in ensuring members’ long-term commitment is to ensure their personal goals and the goals of the co-op are compatible.
 For example members may have substantially different long-term goals for the level of income they require.
 Because all worker co-ops must survive in the marketplace within the financial norms of the industry in which they operate, the co-op will have some built in limitations as to the level of incomes that it can generate for its members.
 If the members cannot accept this level of income, their commitment to the co-op will deteriorate and they will quit.
 Another area of differing goals that may undercut member solidarity and commitment is the future scope of the enterprise (how large it should grow) and the level of financial risk with which the different members are comfortable.